tinosulzer/travis-ci-latex-pdf/README.md

 ## <a name="pdflatex">Instructions for building with pdflatex and TeX Live</a>

 If for some reason you prefer the pdflatex engine with the TeX Live distribution, read on.
+This is based on the [LaTeX3 build file](https://github.com/latex3/latex3/blob/master/support/texlive.sh).

 This method installs an almost minimal TeX Live installation on Travis, and compiles with pdflatex.
 This repo contains: